o3de/o3de.org/content/docs/userguide/components/white-box.md

 ---
-description: ' Use the &whitebox; component to quickly sketch geometry for entities and levels in &ALYlong;. '
+description: ' Use the White Box component to quickly sketch geometry for entities and levels in Amazon Lumberyard. '
-title: '&whitebox; component'
+title: 'White Box component'
 ---
 # White Box component {#component-white-box}